vadagama/sever_crew/README.md

 Based on [primary goals](#primary_goals), [constraints](#constraints) and formalized [user stories](#user_stories), we extracted the following architecture views of Farmacy Family system design seen below.
 These views provide a contextual perspective of the system, showing mid-level building blocks and connectors which altogether correspond to the main capabilities provided by the Farmacy Family system.

+We also investigated how UIs of the Farmacy Family might look like and develop several [UI prototypes](pages/ui.md) of web and mobile client applications.

 ### Context <a name="target_context"></a>
 There's a context diagram that gives an overview of the external elements that interact with what we called the Farmacy Family System, which is the scope of this software architecture.